 This module aims to encourage you to develop a strong sense of self-awareness of your strengths and weaknesses as a manager and/or colleague.
 It seeks to develop your professional practice and its application in ways which ensure successful people management, development practice and effective leadership.

-This module explores the role of Human Resource analytics in providing an organisation with insights for effectively managing and leading employees, so that business goals can be reached quickly and efficiently.
+This module explores the role of HR Analytics in providing an organisation with insights for effectively managing and leading employees, so that business goals can be reached quickly and efficiently.
+You will critically analyse the concept of insight driven people management and development and its connection to the meaningful analysis of organisational data.
 You will critically evaluate the measurement, collection, analysis and reporting of data relating to people management and development.
-You will explore how metric and analytics are used to maximise return on the skills and abilities of employees.
+You will explore the use of metrics and other measures and the context in which they are used.
+Also, you will explore how metric and analytics are used to maximise return on the skills and abilities of employees.
+You will have the opportunity to develop ethical and sustainable measurement practices suitable for both challenging economic circumstances and organisational growth situations.

 This module will enable you to promote and deliver people management and development activities to strengthen business performance.
 You will develop the confidence to build leadership and management skills, create a good place to work, encourage collaboration and promote organisational authenticity.
 The module will consider how the changing employment landscape is influencing the impact which people management and development activities have on a business.